marcopaglio/BookingApp/README.md

 - `-Pdocker` dockerizes the application.
 The Docker image created is named `booking-app` and it is checked with both MongoDB and PostgreSQL.

   > :alarm_clock: **N.B**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
-Please, make sure you [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.
+Please, make sure you [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Build from Eclipse

 You can also build the BookingApp project using launch files from Eclipse.
-They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
-Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration to start the build.
-Remember that launch files in `booking-aggregate` execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.<br>
+They are located into `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` inside `launches` folders.
+Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration to start the build.<br>

-Launch file naming convention consists of a radix that is the module name (`booking-aggregate`, `booking-domain-module`, `booking-business-module` or `booking-ui-module`), and a suffix that indicates what the build does in particular:
+Launch file naming convention consists of a radix that is the module name, and a suffix that indicates what the build does in particular:

 | Suffix | What it does |
 | ------ | ------------ |